Text from Daniel Pearl, the American Jewish reporter beheaded in Pakistan in 2002 and from the book of Daniel in the Bible.

 Let the dream fall back on the dreaded

-I sure hope Daniel likes my music, when the day is done.
+I sure hope Gabriel likes my music, when the day is done.

 The first text, from the book of Daniel, is spoken by Nebuchadnezzar, king of Babylon (modern day Iraq).
 He is asking Daniel to interpret his dream of terror.
 Right now it is unfortunately possible to feel a chill of identification with these words.